splunk/public-o11y-docs/gdi/opentelemetry/components/memory-limiter-processor.rst

 Settings
 ======================

-The following table shows the configuration options for the ``groupbyattrs`` processor:
+The following table shows the configuration options for the ``memory_limiter`` processor:

 .. raw:: html